 TIP: To save energy, line-dry rags whenever possible.

-Plastic wrap, sandwich bags, wax paper and aluminum foil may be convenient, but they also leave a trail of waste and can be difficult to recycle.
-The best way to kick the habit is to stop stocking the kitchen with these items and to have a supply of jars and reusable food containers on hand.
+Plastic wrap, sandwich bags, wax paper, and aluminum foil may be convenient, but they also leave a trail of waste and can be difficult to recycle.
+The best way to kick the habit is to stop stocking the kitchen with these items and to have a supply of jars and other reusable food containers on hand.

-3) Extend the life of your kitchen sponges
+3. Extend the life of your kitchen sponges

 - To effectively kill germs, moisten the sponge and put it in the microwave on high for 2 minutes.